By Alyse Bacine

 Potential Life Changes and Mental Health Benefits

-Research shows promising results for several conditions, highlighting the benefits of breathwork, including:
+Research shows promising results for several conditions, highlighting the therapeutic effects of breath control, including:

 • Reduced anxiety and depression symptoms